Optimal Sharing Rule for a Household with a Portfolio Management Problem: The financial market and portfolio properties

-The latter framework has been considered by \cite{KaratzasSmallInvestor} for a single investor and semi-explicit solutions are provided using a martingale approach, see subsection \ref{sec:supermartingale property}. \cite{Six_optimalconsumption} considered the special case of a single investor with two different power utilities: one for consumption and one for final wealth.
+The above framework has been considered by \cite{KaratzasSmallInvestor} for a single investor and \cite{Six_optimalconsumption} focused on the special case of an investor with two different power utilities: one for consumption and one for final wealth.
 We consider here two consumption streams and one common terminal portfolio value evaluation.
-We comment the generalization to an arbitrary number of consumption streams and terminal values in subsection \ref{sec:main result}.
+We comment the generalization to an arbitrary number of consumption streams and terminal values in subsection \ref{rem:generalization}.